JiahLaBeouf/MajorProject2700/README.md

 ## LiDAR
 The lidar is the primary sensor in the design for the detection of change in environment in the application of our product.
 We use it primarily for detecting the distance to the closest bottle/carton
-Essentially uses laser return time back to source to determine the distance of the closest milk carton Utilises timer and timer interrupts to measure time from light incident Checked continually and data is processed off board in python Data is ported using serial communication link and putty to python port off board
+- Essentially uses laser return time back to source to determine the distance of the closest milk carton
+- Utilises timer and timer interrupts to measure time from light incident
+- Checked continually and data is processed off board in python
+- Data is ported using serial communication link and putty to python port off board

 ## Smoothing and Error Checking
-In both the python code and the c code, we employ Gaussian double pass averaging to smooth the data being outputted by the lidar and the magnetometer.
+- In both the python code and the c code, we employ Gaussian double pass averaging to smooth the data being outputted by the lidar and the magnetometer.
-This involves the
+- This involves the averaging of the two points to either side of the current lidar input weighted to different steeple values.
+- This has been effective at removing noise and errors that are present in the lidar and magnetometer data, as shown in the python graph output.
+- We are also able to use this smoothed data to detect evident dips and peaks in the subsequent data, plotting minimums which correspond with the passes the lidar makes of the milk carton.

 ## Motors
-The lidar is mounted on a multi axis dual servo configuration which allows for rotation, panning and tilting.
+- The lidar is mounted on a multi axis dual servo configuration which allows for rotation, panning and tilting.
-The motors in the PTU unit are primarily used for tracking across the range of vision for the device Unit starts by panning range of vision, recording closest object and then moving back to location Stretch target uses motors to detect multiple aisle stock levels Using PWM signal to continually move the servo at increments, then storing ideal positions to refer back to Could be expanded to use in tandem with the gyro
+- The motors in the PTU unit are primarily used for tracking across the range of vision for the device
+- Unit starts by panning range of vision, recording closest object and then moving back to location
+- Stretch target uses motors to detect multiple aisle stock levels
+- Using PWM signal to continually move the servo at increments, then storing ideal positions to refer back to Could be expanded to use in tandem with the gyro

 ## Magnetometer
-The PCU unit contains a HMC5883L 3-axis magnetometer.
+- The PCU unit contains a HMC5883L 3-axis magnetometer.
-Measures magnetic intensity across all 3 axes from device Magnets placed at the end of each tracked aisle Magnetometer will pick up placed magnet and can use intensity and position to determine stock levels and bottle type (2L, 1L, etc)
+- Measures magnetic intensity across all 3 axes from device
+- Magnets placed at the end of each tracked aisle
+- Magnetometer will pick up placed magnet and can use intensity and position to determine stock levels and bottle type (2L, 1L, etc)
-Data serialized and processed off board in python
+- Data serialized and processed off board in python

 ## External computer / off board processing
 One of the key components of the design is the data processing from points collected by the magnetometer and LiDAR sensor.
 Due to the limited capability of the HCS12, porting to an off-board processing point became the most viable solution to the task
-Serial out data to Putty via I2C
+- Serial out data to Putty via I2C
-Python connected to putty comms
+- Python connected to putty comms
-Python data from putty to csv
+- Python data from putty to csv
-Csv data processed by python, remove noise and refactor data Present clean data from the board at end of python pipeline Can also be expanded for case-by-case use to develop stock trends and reorder forms etc. by introducing additional analysis points
+- Csv data processed by python, remove noise and refactor data
+- Present clean data from the board at end of python pipeline
+- Can also be expanded for case-by-case use to develop stock trends and reorder forms etc. by introducing additional analysis points

 ## Displays and output
-LCD display unit which will output a message indicating the number of milk cartons left on the shelf, and give a warning if this number is low.
+- LCD display unit which will output a message indicating the number of milk cartons left on the shelf, and give a warning if this number is low.
-A small tune will be played each time a carton is removed, and an alternate siren-like sound plays when stock is low.
+- A small tune will be played each time a carton is removed, and an alternate siren-like sound plays when stock is low.

 # Code environment